OPEN-NEXT/OKH-LOSH/Data Mapping/data-mapping-Appropedia.md

 We have [a script that scrapes the projects meta-data on the appropedia.org Wiki, and converts it to OKH meta-data files]( https://github.com/OPEN-NEXT/LOSH-Appropedia-Scraper).
-The details for hwo the mapping works, can be found in the `apppropedia2okh` function in [the main script]( https://github.com/OPEN-NEXT/LOSH-Appropedia-Scraper/blob/main/scraper.py#L111).
+The details for how the mapping works, can be found in the `apppropedia2okh` function in [the main script]( https://github.com/OPEN-NEXT/LOSH-Appropedia-Scraper/blob/main/scraper.py#L111).